News

 Australia’s ecosystem sample library

 Australia’s national terrestrial ecosystems sample library has moved.
-Tens of thousands of soil and vegetation samples collected by TERN’s ecosystem surveillance monitoring are now housed at Waite and openly available for researchers to use.
+Tens of thousands of vegetation and soil samples collected by TERN’s ecosystem observation are now housed at Waite and openly available for researchers to use.
 Find out what’s available and how you can use the library to advance your research.

 TERN is pleased to announce that Australia’s national terrestrial ecosystems sample library has moved to the University of Adelaide’s Waite Campus.
 Tens of thousands of soil samples, soil metagenomic samples, plant voucher specimens, and plant genetic material collected from TERN’s national network of over 580 ecosystem surveillance sites are now openly available to interested researchers.